Council for Security Cooperation in the Asia Pacific (CSCAP) Singapore National Committee

 CSCAP provides policy recommendations to various inter-governmental bodies and convenes regional and international meetings.
 It also establishes linkages with institutions and organisations in other parts of the world to exchange information, insights and experiences in the area of regional political-security cooperation.

-Current CSCAP members include Australia, Brunei Darussalam, Cambodia, Canada, China, the EU, India, Indonesia, Japan, the Democratic People’s Republic of Korea, the Republic of Korea, Malaysia, Mongolia, Myanmar, New Zealand, the Philippines, Russia, Singapore, Thailand, United States of America and Vietnam.
+Current CSCAP members include Australia, Brunei Darussalam, Cambodia, China, the EU, India, Indonesia, Japan, the Democratic People’s Republic of Korea, the Republic of Korea, Laos, Malaysia, Mongolia, Myanmar, New Zealand, the Philippines, Russia, Singapore, Thailand, United States of America and Vietnam.

 For further information about CSCAP, please refer to the CSCAP Reader titled Assessing Track 2 Diplomacy in the Asia-Pacific Region, edited by Desmond Ball and Kwa Chong Guan.

 The CSCAP-Singapore Secretariat coordinated by RSIS has worked to increase Singapore’s participation in CSCAP.